imaddine1/Inception-of-things/readme.md

 ## Explain P2

-This side of the project require from you to understand what is `pod, ReplicaSet, deployment, service and ingress`, if you just wrote what i said about them above you will find it a peace of cake.is
+This side of the project require from you to understand what is `pod, ReplicaSet, deployment, service and ingress`, if you just read what i said about them above you will find it a peace of cake.is

 This part demonstrates the power of Ingress.
 We use it to route different hostnames to their respective services.